For advice and help call us onLondon 020 7637 7043 Dundee 01382 598 424

 The UK's formal separation from the EU will have no impact on the granting of patents by the European Patent Office either now or in the future, and there will be no impact on the representation rights of UK attorneys before the European Patent Office.
 The European Patent Convention is not linked to the EU, and many of the current contracting states are not EU members.

 Regarding the start of the Unitary Patent and Unified Patent Court, a legal challenge has been filed by a private individual with the Federal Constitutional Court of Germany (Bundesverfassungsgerichit, BVerfG) to the constitutionality of the German legislation enabling the ratification of the Agreement on a Unified Patent Court.
 In order for Germany to ratify the legislation, the BVerfG must firstly decide whether or not the challenge presents a serious issue for the court to consider, and if so then secondly whether or not the Agreement is unconstitutional.
-Currently, the BVerfG is inviting comments from relevant parties, the deadline being 31 December 2017.
+The deadline for interested parties to submit comments to the BVerfG was 31 December 2017.